fbpx

 Luau Desserts

-We got a little plate with haupia (coconut jello), a slice of Mai Tai cake, and a slice of fresh papaya.
+We got a little plate with haupia (coconut jello), a slice of Mai Tai cake, and fresh papaya.

 Torch Lighting Ceremony